 - Eat Healthy Fats

 Recent research shows that 30% of your total daily caloric intake should be made of healthy fats.
-You can obtain healthy fat from olive oil, butter, (NOT margarine!) avocados, coconut oil, almond butter, grass-fed beef, and yogurt.
+You can obtain healthy fat from olive oil, real butter, (NOT margarine!) avocados, coconut oil, almond butter, grass-fed beef, and yogurt.

 - Stop Eating Refined Carbohydrates